 I didn't really think much about what children play until one day when Kandy came home with a funny story.
 She had a friend that lived in town.
 This friend also happened to have a small brother.
-On this particular day, Kandy was in town and say little Danny playing in the dirt.
-She asked him, "what are you doing today?"
+On this particular day, Kandy was in town and saw little Danny playing in the dirt.
+She asked him, "What are you doing today?"

 Expecting something like "Baling hay!" she was a little surprised to hear him say matter-of-factly, " .. putting in sewer lines."
 It had never really crossed our minds that a town kid would play differently than the farm kid.
 It's the whole "Like Father, Like son" idiom.

 Now I wasn't one to play with trucks and tractors, I was more of a mommy type.
 I can remember dressing the cat and pushing it around in my baby buggy.
 I'm not sure why the cat put up with that!

 I loved the animals too.
 Especially the young stock.
 We had a small fenced-in pasture for the calves just off the backyard.
 There was a fallen tree which created for us a small cove that we used as a show ring.